GSA-TTS/usagov-benefits-eligibility/content/life-events/loss-of-job-and-low-income.md

 eligibilityCriteriaDescription: "Please check the boxes and select the options that best describe your situation.
 Answer as many questions as possible for the most accurate results."

 eligibilityCriteria:
-  - label: "About the applicant"
+  - label: "About you (the person applying for benefits)"
     description: ""
     criteriaGroupKey: applicant
     criteriaKeys: